Superintendent of Schools

-The superintendent of schools is an elected position in Sumter County and serves the citizens through a four year term.
+The Superintendent of Schools is an elected position in Sumter County and serves the citizens through a four-year term.
 He can be contacted at (352) 793-2315 ext.
 50208.

 Mr. Shirley, a resident of Sumter County for over 50 years, taught for over a decade as an Elementary, Middle, High School and Adult Education teacher.
-He served nine years as a successful Principal at the elementary and secondary level before becoming Superintendent of Schools, giving him over 40 years educating children and serving the residents of Sumter.
+He served nine years as a successful Principal at the elementary and secondary level before becoming Superintendent of Schools, giving him over 47 years educating children and serving the residents of Sumter.

-By keeping costs associated with overhead and administration low, Sumter teacher salaries are ranked above the Florida average and small class size is maintained- a great recruitment and retention tool that ultimately benefits children- all this while maintaining a lower percentage of operating budget going to than is typical.
-He credits a supportive and fiscally conservative School Board for their leadership in these sound decisions as property tax rates continue to decline with taxes in Sumter County one of the lowest in the state.
+By keeping costs associated with overhead and administration low, Sumter teacher salaries are ranked above the Florida average and small class size is maintained- a great recruitment and retention tool that ultimately benefits children- all this while maintaining a lower percentage of operating budget going to administrative overhead than is typical.
+He credits a supportive and fiscally conservative School Board for their leadership in these sound decisions as property tax rates continue to be low with taxes in Sumter County one of the lowest in the state.

-With a strong instructional, support and administrative staff, caring parents and community, and great kids, graduation rates have been above the state average for several years, and the school district has been graded an "A" or a "B" for many years- in spite of a large percentage of students on free and reduced lunch, as well as other challenging demographics.
+With a strong instructional, support and administrative staff, caring parents and community, and great kids, graduation rates have been above the state average for several years, and the school district has been graded an "A" or a "B" since district grades started back in 2004 - in spite of a large percentage of students on free and reduced lunch, as well as other challenging demographics.
 The number of Career Academies at local high schools is growing to better meet the needs of students pursuing career paths as more local job opportunities have become available.
 Technology in Sumter classrooms is abundant, putting Sumter as one of the most progressive districts in Florida.
 He has also overseen the growth of the nation's largest Charter School in the workplace designed to serve the needs of employees serving the residents of The Villages, one of the largest retirement communities in the nation.
 Sumter also has the distinction of having one of the fastest growing student and adult populations in the state, due in large part to growth in The Villages.
 "The quality and dedication of students, teachers, administrators and staff are the real reason for the many successes in this school district," Shirley says.

 He has had numerous civic involvements with such agencies as the United Way of Lake and Sumter County, the Sumter County Economic Development Council and the Sumter County Chamber of Commerce.
-He is an active member of the First Baptist Church of Linden and has been for 50 years.
-He and his wife, Denise, a teacher for over 30 years, reside in the Webster area.
+He is an active member of the First Baptist Church of Linden and has been for over 50 years.
+He and his wife, Denise, a former teacher for over 30 years, reside in the Webster area.